 - Difficulty breathing

-This operation is massively invasive and requires a lengthy hospitalization and recovery; unfortunately, this is the standard means of removing anterior osteophytes, which are inaccessible through other means.
+This operation is massively invasive and requires a lengthy hospitalization and recovery; unfortunately, this is the standard method of removing anterior osteophytes, which are inaccessible through other means.